zms-publishing/ZMS/docs/develop_intro_en.md

 # Working with Visual Studio Code
 ## Installation & Setup of Visual Studio Code
 [Visual Studio Code](https://code.visualstudio.com/) (VSCode) is a free source-code editor made by Microsoft for Windows, Linux and macOS - and a perfect environment for developing ZMS websites.

-On linux You can install VSCode by running:
+On linux you can install VSCode by running:
 ```
 sudo snap install --classic code
 ```